SoftCircuits/WinSettings/ReadMe.md

 ## IniSettings Class

-The `IniSettings` class makes it very easy to save your application settings to an INI file.
+The <see cref="IniSettings"/> class makes it very easy to save your application settings to an INI file.

 To use the class, simply derive your own settings class from `IniSettings` and add the public properties that you want to be saved as settings.
-You can then call the `Settings.Load()` and `Settings.Save()` methods to read or write those settings to an INI file.
+You can then call the `Load()` and `Save()` methods to read or write those settings to an INI file.

 Your derived class' constructor should initialize your settings properties to their default values.

 Two attributes are available for public properties in your derived class.
 The first is `EncryptedSettingAttribute`.
-Use this attribute if you want the setting to be encrypted when saved.
-When using this attribute on any property, you must provide a valid `Encryption` object to the `IniSettings` constructor.
+Use this attribute if you want the setting to be encrypted when saved to file.
+When using this attribute on any property, you must provide a valid encryption password to the `IniSettings` constructor.

 The second is the `ExcludedSettingAttribute`.
 Use this attribute on any properties that are used internally by your code and should not saved to file.

-Note that only properties with data types supported by the `Encryption` class are supported by `IniSettings`.
+All properties without the `ExcludedSettingAttribute` attribute must be of one of the supported data types.
 This includes all the basic data types as well as `string[]` and `byte[]`.
 All other types will raise an exception.
 In addition, INI files do not support strings that contain newlines unless those strings are encrypted.

 #### Example